AlphaModder/bevy-rfcs/rfcs/40-transparent-component.md

 - Alter the implementation of the change-detection smart pointer `Mut<T>` so that `<Mut<T> as Deref>::Target = T::QueryItem` rather than `T`.
 This permits us to leave `WriteFetch` alone, since its `Item` associated type is already `Mut<T>`.
 - Alter the signature of `EntityRef::get::<T>` and `World::get::<T>` (which is implemented in terms of the former) to return `T::QueryItem`.

-Unfortunately, the simplicity of this implementation comes at an unacceptable price.
+Unfortunately, the simplicity of this implementation comes at a significant price.
 Previously, this code would compile:
 ```rust
 #[derive(Component)]
 struct Foo;